sajjadroudi/linux-shell/README.md

 # Simple Shell

 Simple linux shell written in C++.
-Created as an University project for Operating Systems course.
+Created as a university project for Operating Systems course.
 You can study [project_definition.pdf](https://github.com/sajjadroudi/linux-shell/blob/master/project_definition.pdf) for more details.

 ## Features